jkalyviaris0506/jkalyviaris_hw9/README.md

 # jkalyviaris_hw9

 For this project I constructed a website form survey to gather data for the analytics department to gain a better insight on thier population.

+Your survey is designed to be user-friendly by following best practices in form design, accessibility, and responsiveness.
+It utilizes autofocus to improve efficiency by automatically selecting the first input field, allowing users to begin typing immediately.
+Required field validation ensures that users provide necessary information, reducing errors and incomplete submissions.
+The form is also built with Bootstrap 5.3, making it fully responsive, adapting seamlessly to both desktop and mobile screens for a smooth experience.
+Additionally, the inclusion of Font Awesome icons and a tooltip help option enhances usability by providing clear visual cues and assistance where needed.
+By following WCAG 2.1, level AA guidelines, the form is accessible to all users, including those with disabilities, ensuring a more inclusive and seamless experience.